JapSethi/Applied-Linear-Controls-Project-Part-1/README.md

 # Applied-Linear-Controls-Project-Part-1
-**To develop and validate an empirical discrete-time state-space model of the dynamic system using [system identification](https://www.mathworks.com/help/ident/gs/about-system-identification.html) methods**
+**<div align="center">To develop and validate an empirical discrete-time state-space model of the dynamic system using [system identification](https://www.mathworks.com/help/ident/gs/about-system-identification.html) methods**

-**Note**: For this project, we assume that nothing specific is known about the system dynamics; however, we do know that it has two outputs and one input, and we know that the system is open-loop stable.
+> **Note**: For this project, we assume that nothing specific is known about the system dynamics; however, we do know that it has two outputs and one input, and we know that the system is open-loop stable.

 #### Objectives Achieved: